FamilyMeans Therapist Bios

 Erin is a Licensed Marriage and Family Therapist in MN, WI, and MI.
 Erin loves working with children, teens, families and couples.
 Erin is nationally certified in Trauma-Focused Cognitive Behavioral Therapy (TFCBT) and has completed the third level of Gottman Couples Therapy Method.
 Erin believes everyone should have a safe and healing place to work through life's difficulties.
 Erin tries to help bring families and couples closer together through therapeutic work and help to have fulfilling relationships.
 Erin provides both clinical supervision for Marriage and Family Therapists and Professional Counselors in MN and WI as well as administrative supervision here at FamilyMeans.

-DIANE CRAGOE, LMFT (she/her)
+DIANE CRAGOE, LMFT (She/Her)

-DIANE CRAGOE, LMFT (she/her)
+DIANE CRAGOE, LMFT (She/Her)

 Clinical Supervisor and EAP Coordinator